mattcuk/MulticompPro-MP730624/README.md

-# MP730624_tools
+# MultiCompPro_MP730624

 ## ble-multimeter-app
-Used to provide remote access to the MP730624 multimeter display
+Used to provide a remote view of the Multicomp Pro MP730624 multimeter via bluetooth.

-To use, click here --> [ble-multimeter-app](https://shabaz123.github.io/MP730624_tools/ble-multimeter-app/) and then hit the **Meter Sel.** button to select your Bluetooth multimeter device.
+To use, click here --> [ble-multimeter-app](https://mattcuk.github.io/MulticompPro-MP730624/ble-multimeter-app/) and then hit the **Meter Sel.** button to select your Bluetooth multimeter device.

 To turn on Bluetooth on the multimeter, hold down the **Hz/Duty/Bluetooth** button that is next to the rotary dial, on the right side of the meter.